MissVeronica/UM-Mobile-Number-Login/README.md

 ## UM Mobile Number Login
 Ultimate Member additional login option: Mobile Number.

+Two options for the use of Mobile number Login are avilable:

-The UM Forms Designer Username or email Login field also accepts a mobile number for identification of the User.
+1. The UM Forms Designer Username or email Login field also accepts a Mobile Number for identification of the User.

-The UM Login Form can have a Mobile Number Form text field as the only identification of the User for Login.
+2. The UM Login Form can have a Mobile Number Form text field as the only identification of the User for Login.
 ### Mobile Number Requirements
 May start with + sign and may contain spaces/blanks among the digits.